Bikatr7/CS3080ClassCode/project/README.md

 ## Approach

-We're going to train a neural network to classify spam emails.
+We are going to use a neural network algorithm to determine if an email is spam or not.
+As of our current plan.
+The network will consist of multiple layers: an input layer that receives the attributes as features, two hidden layers with ReLu activation functions, and an output layer a with a soft max activation function for binary classification.
+The model will be trained using categorical cross-entropy loss using Keras.

 ## Setup (Assuming vs code)